-As you know, I'm not a strict keto-er.
-I've dipped my feet in with a low carb lifestyle, but the strictness of Keto isn't something I've ever been a fan of.
+As you know, I’m not a strict keto-er.
+I’ve dipped my feet in with a low carb lifestyle, but the strictness of Keto isn’t something I’ve ever been a fan of.
 With that being said, Keto delivers results.
-If you're wondering if Keto is right for you, the answer is most likely “yes”.
-Even women in my thyroid cancer support group rave about this diet, because nothing else seems to work for weight loss when you have no thyroid.
+If you’re wondering if Keto is right for you, the answer is most likely “yes”.
+Even women in a thyroid cancer support group rave about this diet, because nothing else seems to work for weight loss when you have no thyroid.

 Related: Free Keto Meal Plans